edsamodra/edsamodra/README.md

 ### Hi there!
 I'm Edwin 👋

-I'm a passionate mid-level web application dev with 2+ YoE.
 Welcome to my GitHub profile!

+I'm a medior web developers with 2+ YoE.
-- 🏄‍♂️ I'm currently learning Front End Web Development using **Vue3**
+- 🏄‍♂️ I'm currently build app using **Vue.js** and **Express.js**
-- 💪🏽 In the last year, I learned DevOps tools (e.g. Docker)
+- 💪🏽 I'm also have curiousity about DevOps tools (e.g. Kubernetes, Terraform, Cloud, etc.)
 - ✨ ❝Curiosity is the energy to explore things and the desire to learn❞
-- 💬 Ask me about Web Application Development

 ---